-The Washington, D.C.-based BET, a subsidiary of Viacom Inc., has been informing and entertaining black audiences through its cable channel for over 20 years.
-BET took the center stage in December with its interview of the embattled Senator Trent Lott.
+The Washington, D.C.-based BET, a subsidiary of Viacom Inc., has been informing and entertaining black audiences through its cable channel for more than 20 years.
+BET took the center stage in December with its interview of the embattled Sen. Trent Lott (R-Miss.).
 Marchant, 45, supervises six lawyers.

 The state of race relations today: There [has been] a significant amount of progress, and yet there is more to be done.
 We are still dealing with issues of segregation and racial profiling, [so] in a sense we are faced with the same issues that [led] to the civil rights movement.

 Advice for young lawyers: Develop substantive competencies in areas that go beyond the law.
 You need to know the law, but you need an interdisciplinary understanding of business, economics, media, [and] technology.

 Executive vice president, general counsel, and corporate secretary, the Coca-Cola Co.

 The kingpin of soda controls over half the world market, selling hundreds of brands in 200-plus countries.
 Patrick, 46, joined the Atlanta-based company in 2001 and runs a department of almost 150 lawyers worldwide.

 Memories of the civil rights era: I remember one occasion [when I was] growing up on the south side of Chicago.
 My mother took me and my sister to hear Martin Luther King speak in a park.
 I don’t remember a single thing he said, but I do remember an incredible sense of solemnity in the crowd.
 [King] combined extraordinary dignity and restraint with the most creative kind of militance.
 His genius was much more than a rhetorical genius, it was to connect [the civil rights] struggle to fundamental American aspirations.